 A summary of what is left to do to complete your project and your assessment of how you will do so within the remaining time.

-Your report should have the following content:
+The report must have the following content:

 A catchy and descriptive title for your project.
 Have some fun with this.